revarcline/rhymera/ROADMAP.md

 ### Portmanteau
 - contains each portmanteau entry from json object
 - spelling (array of one or two)
-- root 1
+- source 1
-- root 2
+- source 2
+test:
+make sure it parses input correctly, and `:alternative` is conditional on original object

 ### RhymeBrain
 - uses input to structure api, scrapes rhymebrain results page, returns json

-files: